A dive into a Solicitor’s world: field trips and art class?

 Click here to read the full legal article that I co-authored during my internship.

-Shirley is currently a student Hong Kong University and is completing her JD (Juris Doctor) studies and completed her internship at Ravenscroft & Schmierer in June 2021.
+Shirley is currently a student at Hong Kong University and is completing her JD (Juris Doctor) studies and completed her internship at Ravenscroft & Schmierer in June 2021.